JohnMulligan/truncated_tetrahedron/Readme.md

 Legacy commits in the history here contain the early attempts to produce these outputs by hard-coding different forms I had produced using physical models.

-The "optimization" folder is designed to run as a high-throughput computing job capable of identifying these symmetries more or less autonomously.
-The "animations" folder renders these visually.

 more recently, I refactored this rendering to use HTC methods as well.

 ## Background